LiteLDev/LeviLamina/docs/quickstart.md

 ## Finding Mods

 Before installing a mod, you'll need to find what you want to install.
-The best place to find mods is [Bedrinth](https://bedrinth.com), lip's official mod registry, but you can also find many mods on [MineBBS](https://www.minebbs.com/) and other places around the web.
+The best place to find mods is [Bedrinth](https://bedrinth.com), the official mod index, but you can also find many mods elsewhere around the web.

 ## Installing Mods